How to take care of your marble worktops

-If the finish on your marble worktop starts to look a little muted after a year or two, consider investing in a specialist marble cleaning product and give it a thorough going over.
+If the finish on your marble worktop starts to look a little muted after a year or two, consider investing in a specialist marble cleaning product and give it a good deep clean.
 This will usually be enough to remove any hidden grease or dirt and bring it back to life.

 If you spot damage – call an expert

-Damage, including abrasions, dull patches, chips, cracks and stains, are best handled by expert stoneworkers.
+When taking care of marble countertops, the important thing is to handle any damage carefully and properly.
+Damage, including abrasions, dull patches, chips, cracks, and stains, are best handled by expert stoneworkers.
 This is because marble, although it’s described as a soft stone, is still a tough material which means that it’s unlikely to be positively affected by over-the-counter cleaning products or household tools.
-Matching and filling chips or cracks can be trick, and a damaged finish typically need specialist equipment to treat.
+Matching and filling chips or cracks can be tricky, and a damaged finish typically needs specialist equipment to treat.

 5 things not to do to a marble worktop

-1. Don’t use harsh or abrasive cleaners, such as bleach.
-Strong acids and alkalis should be particularly avoided as they can react with the calcium carbonate in the marble and causing pitting, scarring or dull the finish.
+- When cleaning marble, don’t use harsh or abrasive cleaners, such as bleach.
+Strong acids and alkalis should be particularly avoided as they can react with the calcium carbonate in the marble and cause pitting, scarring or dulling of the finish.

-2. Don’t use scouring pads, steel wool or other abrasive cleaning tools.
+- Don’t use tough scouring pads, steel wool or other abrasive cleaning tools on marble worktops.
 These can cause tiny, near invisible scratches.
-They don’t harm the stone, but will damage a gloss, polish or mirror finish, leaving it dull and patchy.
+They don’t harm the stone but will damage a gloss, polish or mirror finish, leaving it dull and patchy.

-3. Don’t let standing water build up.
+- Don’t let standing water build up on marble countertops.
 Particularly in hard water areas, evaporating water can leave behind deposits of calcium, known as limescale.
 As marble is also made of calcium, shifting limescale without shifting the marble can be tricky.

-4. Don’t use limescale removers unless they’re designed for stone.
+- Don’t use limescale removers on marble surfaces unless they’re designed for stone.
 For all the reasons mentioned above!

-5. Don’t test it to see if it will stain.
+- Don’t test it to see if your marble countertop will stain.
 It probably won’t, but if you really want to run your own experiments, ask for an off-cut when your worktop is made.